-It is possible to temporarily disable a downstream channel with result = sldma.downstream channel disable (channel index);
+It is possible to temporarily disable a downstream channel with

+'''

+result = sldma.downstream_channel_disable (channel_index);

+'''

 In order to avoid sideeffects, the user should only disable a channel when all TX data buffers are transmitted to the FPGA.
+In case several channels need to be enabled or disabled simulatanously, please use the downstream\multi\channel\enable / downstream\multi\channel\disable functions.